boinkkitty/TestMeGemini/README.md

 ## Upcoming Features

-- Support for deleting chapters, including both hard and soft delete options.
+- Support Category creation
 - An Analytics page for detailed insights and reporting.
 - Asynchronous chapter and question generation powered by Celery for improved performance.
+- Notes summary generator

 ## Screenshots